-We may leverage investment positions by borrowing funds from securities broker-dealers, banks or others.
+We have the ability to leverage investment positions by borrowing funds from securities broker-dealers, banks or others.
 While leverage presents opportunities for increasing the total return on an investment, it has the effect of potentially increasing losses as well.
 Accordingly, any event that adversely affects the value of an investment by a client would likely be magnified to the extent that any of them are leveraged.